Do you know how to talk about animals in Korean?

 The Korean words in this lesson are all written in both Hangeul (Korean Alphabet) and romanized English.
 You’ll be able to learn Korean much faster if you know the alphabet, and you can learn how to read before your next meal.

 Let’s get rolling!

-To start out, we should know that the word for animals in Korea is 동물 (dongmul)
+To start out, we should know that the word “animals” in Korean is 동물 (dongmul)

 We didn’t forget the simple Korean sentences to help you start some conversations!
-These are in standard Korean and are considered polite, you can use them in most situations.
+The sentences you can find throughout the article are in standard Korean and are considered polite, and you can use them in most situations.

 제일 좋아하는 동물은 뭐예요? (jeil joahaneun dongmureun mwoyeyo?)